-How to effectively support your claims in the BDAR application?
+How to Effectively Support Your Claims in the BDAR Application?

 While you write your BDAR application, there are specific issues that you need to address.
 You need to clearly state that you only took the loan to attend the University of Phoenix.
-By doing so, the primary reason for your decision was mainly because UOP misled you with their fraudulent marketing activities.
+By doing so, the primary reason for your decision was mainly because the university misled you with their fraudulent marketing activities.
 In other words, conclude that you would never choose that university unless they made those falsified claims.
 You can show the instances where they

 - tricked you